dkotegov/homework-4/README.md

 URL: https://mail.liokor.ru

 ### WARNING: Tests were checked only on Windows
+### WARNING: Don't interact with OS while tests are running, because avatar path will be typed to the native file selection window at some point

 ## HowTo Run:
 1. Copy `settings.template.py` to `settings.py` and specify `USERNAME` AND `PASSWORD` from `mail.liokor.ru` in it